hackclub/jams/jams/singles/onboard-grant/en-US.md

 ## 2. Upload to JLCPCB and Take a Screenshot

 Upload your Gerber files to JLCPCB.com and add them to you cart.
-JLCPCB is the default PCB manufacturer, but you can shop around [^3] if there's a specific alternative you want to use [^4].
 Once completed, take a screenshot with cost included!

 **Note:** Your screenshot is **VITAL** since your project cannot be approved without it.
 You'll include the screenshot in your PR later.

-[^3]: Don't know which ones you can use?
-Check out [`VENDORS.md`](docs/VENDORS.md) for more info!
-[^4]: If outside the US you may be charged customs which aren't covered by the grant!
-Check beforehand.

 ## 3. Fork!